jzfeathe/project-3/README.md

+This repo is for analyzing an [online news popularity dataset](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) and trying to predict the response variable "shares" using multiple linear regression and random forest models.

+The R packages used in the analyses were:
+* tidyverse
+* corrplot
+* caret
+* shiny
+* rmarkdown

+Links to the analyses:
 The analysis for [Bus articles is available here](bus.html)
 The analysis for [Entertainment articles is available here](entertainment.html)
 The analysis for [Lifestyle articles is available here](lifestyle.html)